nncsang/Hadoop-Cube-MRCube/README.md

 We declare a group G to be reducer-unfriendly if we observe more than 0.75rN tuples of G in the sample, where N is the sample size and r= c/ |D| denotes the maximum number of tuples a single reducer can handle (c) as a percentage of the overall data size (|D|).
 (See Proposition 1 in the paper for more details)

-A region to be reducer-unfriendly if it contains at least one reducer-unfriendly group.
+A region is a reducer-unfriendly if it contains at least one reducer-unfriendly group.
 In addition, let the sample count of the largest reducer-unfriendly group in the region be s, we annotate the region with **the appropriate partition factor**, an integer that is closest to (s/(r * n))^3

 Batch Areas
 ======